 To further drive dependence, traffickers often create or support drug and alcohol addictions.
 Traffickers feed their victims with drugs to create a dependency and a reason to work.
 By fostering drug addictions, pimps require sex in exchange for drugs.
 Therefore, the only way victims can get their fix is by fulfilling the demands of the pimp.

 Finally, traffickers use victims as victimizers.
 Traffickers often utilize a hierarchy of his or her victims to promote “good behavior.”
 The top performer, and likely most manipulated, is the “bottom girl,” “bottom b****,” or “top girl.”
-This girl has more responsibly, helps recruit new victims, and can act as the right hand of the trafficker.
+This girl has more responsibility, helps recruit new victims, and can act as the right hand of the trafficker.
 Although the bottom girl is not mentioned as often when referring to sex trafficking, she typically plays an integral role in trafficking your loved one.
 In fact, she helps train your loved one after helping recruit them.

-Each of these processes works to reframe the victim’s understanding of the world and redefines his or her priorities.
+Each of these processes works to reframe the victim’s understanding of the world and redefine his or her priorities.
 From now on, the victim’s only priority is to please the pimp and do as he or she says.

 What it Looks Like to You